Aina Wifalk

 Aina Wifalk (21 March 1928 – 16 June 1983) was a Swedish social scientist and inventor of the modern walker.

 Life and work

 Wifalk was born in Lund, Sweden on 21 March 1928.
-In 1949, during her apprenticeship as a nurse, she fell ill with poliomyelitis at the age of 21.
-The illness forced Wifalk to end her apprenticeship.
+In 1949, during her apprenticeship as a nurse, she fell ill with polio.
+The illness forced the 21-year old Wifalk to end her apprenticeship.
 From then on she campaigned for people with disabilities.
 In 1952 she founded a club for physically disabled people in her hometown Lund, in 1958 an association for patients with multiple sclerosis in the Västmanland region and in 1968 the National Association for Accident Victims in Västerås.

 After her aborted education, she studied social sciences.
 From 1957 on, she worked as a consultant in the orthopedic clinic in Västerås.
 At the end of the 1960s, she also advised the city of Västerås on the interests of disabled people.

 Aina Wifalk died on 16 June 1983 at the age of 55 in Västerås.